fabianlindfors/pgfdb/README.md

 - [Automatic replication](https://apple.github.io/foundationdb/features.html#replicated-storage) for durability and read performance.
 No need to configure read replicas or route requests in your client.
 - [Fault tolerance](https://apple.github.io/foundationdb/fault-tolerance.html) that handles node failures and availability zone outages without any intervention.
 No need to manually configure replication and failovers.
 - Simplified operations.
 No more VACUUM or complicated version upgrades.
 Native backups to object storage with point-in-time restore.
+- [Multitenancy](https://apple.github.io/foundationdb/tenants.html) which enables running many databases on a single FoundationDB cluster and scaling Postgres to zero when idle.
 - [High performance](https://apple.github.io/foundationdb/performance.html) that has been battle tested by companies like [Apple](https://arxiv.org/abs/1901.04452), [Snowflake](https://www.snowflake.com/en/blog/how-foundationdb-powers-snowflake-metadata-forward/) and [Deepseek](https://github.com/deepseek-ai/3FS).

 Keep reading if you want to try it out yourself!
 Also feel free to [reach out](mailto:fabian@flapplabs.se) if you are interested in chatting about pgfdb.